CLDRModify Passes

 One-Time Fixes

-There are a number of “one time fixes” that are in the CLDRModify code.
+The following are some of the inactive options.
 The code remains in case we want to adapt for future cases, but don’t use them unless you fix the code to do what you want, and carefully diff the results.
-Here are some of them:
+You will have to enable them in checkSuboptions(): limits the ones that are active to prevent mistakes.

 - -fs: Fix the stand-alone narrow values.